Charity Bryant: Biography

-And the tend'rest of Mothers was mine...She was the sister of Peter Bryant, a doctor and later a state legislator, and the aunt of poet William Cullen Bryant.
+And the tend'rest of Mothers was mine...

+She was the sister of Peter Bryant, a doctor and later a state legislator, and the aunt of poet William Cullen Bryant.
 She was a descendant of Francis Cooke through her father's line.
 As the youngest of at least ten surviving children (including an oldest brother, Oliver, who had enlisted in the Massachusetts militia and died sometime in August of 1776), Bryant was often treated with "affectionate indulgence" by her older siblings, who also instilled in her a love for poetry that would stay with her throughout her life.

 Early life

-Charity was named after her mother's sister, Charity Howard, who also grew up not to marry – although Bryant did marry eventually – but Howard was still a very close role model to Bryant.
-Bryant grew to be very similar to Howard throughout her life.
+Charity was named after her mother's sister, Charity Howard, who was also an unmarried woman throughout her life.
 Charity had a caretaker, Grace Hayward, who raised her from infancy for about two years until her father remarried.
-Grace still stayed in her life when Charity would become ill or when her stepmother did not want to care for her.
-Charity’s stepmother was extremely mean and she only married Phillip to be with Phillip only, she did not want to handle the baggage of children (let alone 10 of them) that were not her own.
+Grace stayed in her life when Charity would become ill and when her stepmother did not want to care for her and her siblings.
 Charity would later say Grace was like an "ever-kind mother" to her.